jaredmcgrath/LikeCompiler/Documentation.md

 # Phase 3 Documentation
 ## Extensions to the T-Code Machine Model
-THIS IS A CHANGE LOG AND NOT A GOOD COPY OF DOCUMENTATION IM WORKING AS I GO HEHE tFetchChar, tAssignChar, tStoreChar, tSubscriptChar were pre-existing in `semantic.ssl` tConcatenate, tRepeatString, tSubString, tLength, tChr, tOrd, tStringEQ, tInitialValue, tInitEnd, tCaseElse, and tCaseElseEnd were added in the Output section of `semantic.ssl` in the non-compound operations section, as they all do not take operand(s).
+* tFetchChar, tAssignChar, tStoreChar, tSubscriptChar were pre-existing in `semantic.ssl`
+* tConcatenate, tRepeatString, tSubString, tLength, tChr, tOrd, tStringEQ, tInitialValue, tInitEnd, tCaseElse, and tCaseElseEnd were added in the Output section of `semantic.ssl` in the non-compound operations section, as they all do not take operand(s).
-* on Line 807 I change sType to sLike bc it wouldn't let me compile
+* on Line 807 I changed sType to sLike bc it wouldn't let me compile

 ## Programs
 A null program test file was created, `null_program.pt` within the testSuite.